 Bachelor of Science in Neuroscience and Behavior

-Students majoring in NSB are required to take foundation courses in basic science, core courses (choice of three from a list of five) that allow them to express an interest in either integrative neuroscience or animal behavior; and four electives from an extensive list of courses including some offered by other departments including biochemistry, molecular and cellular biology, and natural resources.
+Students majoring in NSB are required to take foundation courses in basic science, core courses (choice of three from a list of five), and four electives from an extensive list of courses, including some offered by other departments including biochemistry, molecular and cellular biology, and natural resources.
 Finally, a capstone experience is required.
 This may be independent research, an advanced seminar, or other special student activity.
 It is meant to integrate prior experience and take the student to a new level in an area of special interest.

 NSB Foundation courses